leehaesung/01-PortfolioBox/README.md

 ## 2016
 * MQTT Gas Valve For Home Safety (Node-RED)

-This instructables will cover the basic steps that you need to follow to get started with open sources such as Node-RED, MQTT v3.1.
 MQTT(Message Queueing Telemetry Transport) is a Machine-To-Machine(M2M) or Internet of Things (IoT) connectivity protocol that was designed to be extremely lightweight and useful when low battery power consumption and low network bandwidth is at a premium and connection quality could be unreliable.
 It was invented in 1999 by Dr Andy Stanford-Clark and Arlen Nipper and is now an Oasis Standard.

 ![GasVV.png](https://github.com/leehaesung/01-PortfolioBox/blob/master/01_ImageBox/GasVV.png)